-The Hearst Foundation, Inc. was founded by William Randolph Hearst in 1945.
-In 1948 Hearst established the California Charities Foundations, later renamed The William Randolph Hearst Foundation.
+The Hearst Foundation, Inc. was founded by William Randolph Hearst in 1946.
+In 1949 Hearst established the California Charities Foundations, later renamed the William Randolph Hearst Foundation.
 Both Foundations are guided by the same charitable mission, which reflects the philanthropic interests of their founder.

-The Tax Reform Act of 1969 brought about the separation of the Foundations from the Hearst Corporation.
+The Tax Reform Act of 1969 brought about the separation of the Foundations and the Hearst Corporation.
 The Foundations received approximately $137 million from the Corporation in 1975.
-Both Foundations are independent private philanthropies operating separately from The Hearst Corporation.
+Both Foundations are independent private philanthropies operating separately from the Hearst Corporation.

 The two Foundations are managed as one entity, sharing the same funding guidelines, leadership and staff.
-Staff based in New York City reviews all proposals from organizations located east of the Mississippi River, and staff in the San Francisco office reviews those from organizations west of the Mississippi River.
+Staff based in New York City review all proposals from organizations located east of the Mississippi River, and staff in the San Francisco office review those from organizations west of the Mississippi River.

-Since inception, we have made over 19,000 grants totaling more than $900 million.
-The current asset value of the Foundations is approximately $825 million.
+The current asset value of the Foundations is approximately $1 billion.